-Daniel W. Higgins, Jr., PT, DPT, OCS, ATC has been practicing in either in the Physical Therapy and/or Athletic Training fields for almost 20 years.
+Daniel W. Higgins, Jr., PT, DPT, OCS, ATC has been practicing in either in the Physical Therapy and/or Athletic Training fields for over 20 years.
 He is a licensed PT with a board certification in orthopedics through the APTA’s American Board of Physical Therapy Specialties and also a certified athletic trainer.
 Dan is a 1995 graduate from Duquesne University with a Bachelors of Science degree in Athletic Training.
 He then graduated from Chatham University with a Masters in Physical Therapy followed by a Doctorate in Physical Therapy in 2002.

 Dan began his career as a certified athletic trainer in which he worked in multiple settings ranging from college and high school athletic teams to the physical therapy clinical setting.
 Currently, he works as a staff physical therapist with the private outpatient practice of Orthopedic & Sports Physical Therapy Associates, Inc. (OSPTA) in western Pennsylvania, where he holds the position of direct access coordinator and continuing education coordinator for the staff of approximately 45 physical therapists.